Justinasin/party-contact-storing/README.md

 Before starting to build application, need to set up:

-- development/config.env if you are going to run application in Docker container or locally ** without any spring profile**
+- development/config.env if you are going to run application in Docker container or locally **without any spring profile**
 - application-local.yml file if you are going to run application locally with spring profile "local"

 **Using Docker**

 - Navigate to root catalog of the project
-- Build docker image: docker build -t image_name:tag . , e.g. *docker build -t contact-list:latest
+- Build docker image: docker build -t image_name:tag . , e.g. *docker build -t party-contact-store:latest
   .*
-- Run docker container with built image: docker run [docker_image] , e.g. *docker run -d --env-file development/config.env -p 8080:8080 contact-list:latest*
+- Run docker container with built image: docker run [docker_image] , e.g. *docker run -d --env-file development/config.env -p 8080:8080 party-contact-store:latest*
   `--env-file` stands for application configuration file
   `-d` runs container in background and prints container ID
   `-p` publishes a container's port(s) to the host